-If you love trains the Orange Empire Railway Museum is the perfect day trip destination for you.
-Located in Perris, California the railroad museum was founded in 1956 at the Pinacate Station as the “Orange Empire Trolley Museum.”
+If you love trains, the Southern California Railway Museum is the perfect day trip destination.
+Located in Perris, California, the railroad museum was founded in 1956 at the Pinacate Station as the “Orange Empire Trolley Museum.”

 Many of the locomotives on display were rescued from scrap yards after serving their everyday duties.
-They along with historic trolley cars have been brought out of retirement and restored for train fans to enjoy.
+Along with historic trolley cars, they have been brought out of retirement and restored for train fans to enjoy.

-Tours of the grounds, exhibits and shops are self-guided and allow plenty of opportunities for exploration.
-A collection of rolling stock gives a look back on Southern California’s railroad history.
+Tours of the grounds, exhibits, and shops are self-guided and allow plenty of opportunities for exploration.
+The rolling stock collection looks back on Southern California’s railroad history.

-Some of the key pieces in the locomotive collection include the Emma Nevada, and 1881 steam locomotive purchased by Disney animator Ward Kimball for his backyard.
-It features Kimball’s own artwork on the cab.
+Some of the critical pieces in the locomotive collection include the Emma Nevada and the 1881 steam locomotive purchased by Disney animator Ward Kimball for his backyard.
+It features Kimball’s artwork on the cab.

-Things to see & do Orange Empire Railway Museum
+Things to see & do at Southern California Railway Museum

-The Pacific Electric collection consists of over 30 pieces of equipment, several of which were featured in the film “Who Framed Roger Rabbit”.
-The Los Angeles Railway collection consists of over two-dozen pieces and is one the most comprehensive collections anywhere.
+The Pacific Electric collection consists of over 30 pieces of equipment, several of which were featured in the film “Who Framed Roger Rabbit.”
+The Los Angeles Railway collection includes over two-dozen articles and is one of the most comprehensive collections anywhere.
 It features examples of nearly every type of streetcar run in Los Angeles in the 20th century.

-The “Run One” program gives you the chance to operate a diesel switcher, a Southern Pacific 3100, or a Santa Fe FP-45 locomotive.
-An experienced engineer will instruct and supervise as you operate the locomotive for a full hour.
+The “Run One” program lets you operate a diesel switcher, a Southern Pacific 3100, or a Santa Fe FP-45 locomotive.
+An experienced engineer will instruct and supervise as you run the engine for a full hour.
 Up to four people may ride along.
 Included are an engineer’s cap and certificate – now that’s fun!
 A reservation is required.

 The Steam Experience is an unforgettable memory for anyone who has ever wanted to operate a real steam locomotive.
 You arrive at 7:30 am and spend the morning with the crew learning about the engine and getting it ready for operation.

-If your well versed in your train knowledge, you’ll be quite impressed at what’s available; two Magnetic Flagman grade crossing signals, a Safetran block signal originally installed on the Southern Pacific Coastal Route, Union Switch and Signal motorcar indicators designed to warn crews of oncoming trains, and a grade crossing warning bell dated to 1910 which stood at a crossing in nearby Anaheim until the early 1960s.
+If you are well versed in your railroad knowledge, you’ll be pretty impressed with what’s available.
+Two Magnetic Flagman grade crossing signals, a Safetran block signal initially installed on the Southern Pacific Coastal Route, Union Switch and Signal motorcar indicators designed to warn crews of oncoming trains, and a grade crossing warning bell dated 1910 which stood at a crossing in nearby Anaheim until the early 1960s.

-The Pinacate Station reception center and the museum store is open from 9:30 am to 4:30 pm weekdays and 9:30 am to 5:00 pm on weekends.
-Trolleys and trains operate every weekend, and on many major holidays, between 11 AM to 5 PM.
+The Pinacate Station reception center and the museum store are open from 9:30 am to 4:30 pm on weekdays and from 9:30 am to 5:00 pm on weekends.
+Trolleys and trains operate every weekend and on many major holidays, between 11 AM to 5 PM.

 Before You Go

-The Orange Empire Railway Museum is located one hour 15 minutes from Los Angeles, and about the same drive from San Diego.
+The Southern California Railway Museum is located one hour and 15 minutes from Los Angeles and about the same drive from San Diego.
 Lodging and restaurants are available locally in town.

-Orange Empire Railway Museum 2201 S A St, Perris, CA
+The museum is formerly known as the Orange Empire Railway Museum.
+Address 2201 S A St, Perris, CA